julioespin/julioespin.github.io/NBA_Analysis.md

 ### Players with the most assists per position.

 The last item was to identify the number of assists for each position and player.
-The treemap below is divided into five colors with each color assigned to each position and each position is subdivided for each player that holds that position.
+The treemap below is divided into five colors with each color is assigned a position and each position is subdivided for each player that holds that position.

 <img src="images/NBA_Analysis_treemap.png"/>